Vicki Michelle: Acting career

-After Allo, 'Allo! ended in 1992, Michelle went straight into another main role in Noel's House Party as Noel Edmonds's man-eating neighbour.
-She would play this role until 1997, wherein she had a guest role in two episodes of Gayle's World playing a fictional version of herself as a leader of a group of leather-clad women bearing whips named the Killer Bimbos.
-In 1996, Michele played Lucy Westenra in a production of Dracula alongside Leslie Grantham in the title role.
-After having a part in the comedy film The Colour of Funny in 1999, Michelle auditioned for the role of Deedee Dove, the wife of Ray Winstone in the film Sexy Beast (2000).
-Although unsuccessful, as the role went to Amanda Redman, Winstone would remember Michelle.
+After 'Allo, 'Allo! ended in 1992, Michelle appeared on a number of episodes of Noel's House Party as Noel Edmonds's man-eating neighbour.
+In 1996, Michelle played Lucy Westenra in a production of Dracula alongside Leslie Grantham in the title role.

-In 2001, Michelle played Miss Hannigan in a touring production of Annie; she would reprise the role in various tours of the production in 2005 and 2007.
+In 2001, she played Miss Hannigan in a touring production of Annie; she would reprise the role in various tours of the production in 2005 and 2007.

-Remembering her from when she auditioned for Sexy Beasts, Ray Winstone cast Michelle as his wife in the somewhat controversial television film All in the Game in 2006.
-Also starring in the film were Idris Elba and Danny Dyer who played the part of Michelle and Winstone's son.
-In 2007 Michelle reprised the role of Yvette Carte-Blanche in The Return of 'Allo 'Allo! celebrating twenty five years since the show was first broadcast.
-From 2007 to 2009, Michelle played the recurring character Patricia Foster in the ITV soap opera Emmerdale.
+In 2007 Michelle reprised the role of Yvette Carte-Blanche in The Return of 'Allo 'Allo! celebrating twenty-five years since the show was first broadcast.
+From 2007 to 2009, she played the recurring character Patricia Foster in the ITV soap opera Emmerdale.
 Later in 2007, she appeared in a Children in Need special of Hotel Babylon and, the following year, appeared on the BBC cookery programme Celebrity MasterChef.
-From 2008 to 2009, Michelle went on tour with the 'Allo 'Allo! stage show.
+From 2008 to 2009, Michelle toured with the 'Allo 'Allo! stage show.
 She played the role of Amanda Newman in the 2010 TV film Resentment.

 In 2013, she played Deborah Whitton in the 2013 romantic comedy film The Callback Queen.
 In 2014, Michelle returned to the stage in the hit play Hello Norma Jeane at London's King's Head Theatre, where she took on the role of an Essex grandma who claims to be Marilyn Monroe.

+In 2014, Michelle was cast to play the role of Dr. Victoria Spencer in Spencer Hawken's 2016 film No Reasons.

+In 2017, Michelle appeared in the gangster film Rise of the Footsoldier 3 and the short film Grimaldi: The Funniest Man in the World with The Chuckle Brothers.